 In our North America Segment, member months under medical cost management is calculated by multiplying the number of members included in value-based reimbursement programs, such as Medicare Advantage plans or other value-based programs in the U.S., by the corresponding number of months these members participate in those programs ("Member Months").
 In the aforementioned programs, we assume the risk of generating savings.
 The financial results are recorded in earnings as our performance is determined.
-The membership offerings within Care Coordination are sub-capitation arrangements, MA-CSNPs, ESCO and BPCI (until June 28, 2018 - see note 2 in this report) programs as well as other shared savings programs.
+The membership offerings within Care Coordination are sub-capitation arrangements, MA-CSNPs, ESCO and BPCI (until June 28, 2018 - see note 2 of the notes to the consolidated financial statements (unaudited) included in this report) programs as well as other shared savings programs.
 An increase in patient membership may indicate future earnings or losses as our performance is determined through these managed care programs.